HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="interaction-to-next-paint-long-task-mobile.png",
-  caption: "Relationship between the INP and the sum of long tasks on mobile", description="Scatter plot showing the relationship between the 75th percentile of INP (Interaction to Next Paint) and the sum of long tasks in milliseconds (ms) for mobile devices.
+  caption="Relationship between the INP and the sum of long tasks on mobile", description="Scatter plot showing the relationship between the 75th percentile of INP (Interaction to Next Paint) and the sum of long tasks in milliseconds (ms) for mobile devices.
 The majority of data points cluster around lower INP values (below 500 ms), but there is a spread of data showing higher INP values (up to 5000 ms) associated with a broader range of long task durations.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=175079544&format=interactive", sheets_gid="317913638",